How do I know if my digital agency are baking in accessibility to my products?

 - If you are in the (inclusive) design phase, ensure that your Business Analysts and User Experience (UX) designers are trained in how to embed accessibility into your product, and are using accessibility scenarios in their user stories.
 The ISO 30071-1 Standard gives guidance on this, and getting it right here reduces the cost of testing, redesign and maintenance later on.

 - If you are developing and delivering the product, then continuous accessibility QA testing and an accessibility audit or user testing with disabled people can help show the team how well they are doing, and whether there are issues needing attention.
 These can also reassure your compliance department, and give a prioritised action plan to fill the gaps.
-This is not just about making a site complaint with an accessibility standard like WCAG 2.1; this is about making the experience work for all.
+This is not just about making a site compliant with an accessibility standard like WCAG 2.1; this is about making the experience work for all.

 How can we help you?